gosianow/intro_to_make/README.md

 $ make -f makefile_test2
 ```

-By default, make starts with the first target which is called the _default_goal_ and processes only rules whose targets are prerequisits of the goal.
+By default, make starts with the first target which is called the _default_goal_
+and processes only rules whose targets are prerequisits of the goal.

+Makefiles are usually written so that the first target is for compiling
+the entire program.

-You can tell make which targets to update:
+Or you can tell make which targets to update:

 ```sh
 $ make -f makefile_test2 test2_double.txt